 Yes, in some circumstances.
 The Ombudsman cannot question the council’s decision, if it took the decision properly and fairly.
 But we can consider your complaint if you think you were refused help unfairly, or because of a mistake, or because your request for help was not handled correctly.

 You can complain to the Ombudsman if your child goes to a 'qualifying school'.
-We cannot deal with complaints about transport to an independent (private) school, unless it is named in your child’s Statement of Special Educational Needs or Education, Health and Care Plan.
+We cannot deal with complaints about transport to an independent (private) school, unless it is named in your child’s Education, Health and Care Plan.

 How do I complain?

-You should complete the Home to School Travel and Transport Review/Appeals process first.
-There are two normally stages and you will usually have to complete both before we will look at your complaint.
+You should complete the council's Home to School Travel and Transport Review/Appeals process first.
+You will usually have to complete all review stages before we will look at your complaint.

 Then, if you are unhappy with the outcome, or the council is taking too long to look into the matter – it may take about 12-16 weeks – you can complain to us.